PoliticalGraveyard.com

 Anna Diggs — of Detroit, Wayne County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1972.
 Female.
 Still living as of 1972.

 Louise Diggs — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state house of representatives 7th District, 1970.
+Candidate for Michigan state house of representatives 7th District, 1970.
 Female.
 Still living as of 1970.

 Lois A. Dilks — of Detroit, Wayne County, Mich.
 Republican.
-Candidate in primary for Michigan state house of representatives 16th District, 1968.
+Candidate for Michigan state house of representatives 16th District, 1968.
 Female.
 Still living as of 1968.

 Edna May Dill — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 2nd District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 2nd District, 1961.
 Female.
 Still living as of 1961.

 Rose Dillard — of Flint, Genesee County, Mich.
-American Independent candidate for Presidential Elector for Michigan, 1968.
+Candidate for Presidential Elector for Michigan.
 Female.
 Still living as of 1968.

 Delores Dillinger — of Grand Haven, Ottawa County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1972.
 Female.
 Still living as of 1972.